Dementia: Healthier lifestyles could prevent it – DW – 08/02/2024

 The two new risk factors are associated with 9% of all dementia cases: 7% of cases are attributable to "bad" cholesterol from the age of 40 years, and 2% of cases are attributable to untreated vision loss in later life.

-Other risk factor are: lower levels of education, hearing impairment, high blood pressure, smoking, obesity, depression, physical inactivity, diabetes, excessive alcohol consumption, traumatic brain injury, air pollution and social isolation.
+Other risk factors are lower levels of education, hearing impairment, high blood pressure, smoking, obesity, depression, physical inactivity, diabetes, excessive alcohol consumption, traumatic brain injury, air pollution and social isolation.

 Dementia prevention